RoyMickos/pkanban/README.md

 #pkanban

 Simple personal kanban application, created as a django <https://www.djangoproject.com/>
 application.
-Django acts as a REST backbone, the template engine is not used, and front-end is based on dojo <http://dojotoolkit.org/>.
+Django acts as a REST backbone, the template engine is not used, and front-end Angular and Bootstrap.

+Currently this is work-in-progress towards next major iteration and codebase is not stable.

 ##Installation
 This is a django application so you will need a django project to put it in.